PatelIsh444/AdviceBee-Capstone-Project/AppReadMe.md

 1. Run `flutter build ios --debug` to build the iOS application in Debug mode
 ##### Building a Release app
 1. Run `flutter build ios --release` to build the iOS application in Release mode

+## Firebase Functions
+Firebase CLI functions control some aspects of the application like daily updates and the notification service and the communication from the Firestore to the Firebase Cloud Messaging

+### Using Terminal
+#### Modifications
+1. Open the project using Visual Studio Code.
+2. Use Terminal to `cd` into the `AdviceBee/Firebase Functions/functions`  directory of the local cloned repo.
+3. Modify the `index.js` file and include any new Firebase Functions.
+#### Login to Firebase Server
+1. Open the project using Visual Studio Code.
+2. Use Terminal to `cd` into the `AdviceBee/Firebase Functions/functions`  directory of the local cloned repo.
+3. Run `firebase login` to login to the AdviceBee Firebase
+#### Deploy Firebase Functions
+1. Open the project using Visual Studio Code.
+2. Use Terminal to `cd` into the `AdviceBee/Firebase Functions/functions`  directory of the local cloned repo.
+3. Login to firebase using the above section
+4. Run `firebase deploy` to deploy the updated functions file to Firebase

 ## Using
 Upon successful installation and running of the application on Chome, the first screen you will see is a Login Page.